 As a person, we have always been inspired by heavy music in general.
 We’re still as much a Pantera, Slayer or Carcass fan just as we were in the beginning.
 The dynamic shift is more influenced by broadening our own horizon and the type of music we listen to.
 Back in the days, it was only metal, nowadays we listen to everything.

 - How important or not important it is to evolve beyond the standard metal or –core scenario from your point of view?

 We don’t care about genres and that’s what creating the evolution in our band.
 We just play what we want to play.
 For instance, our second single “The Hallow” is just a combination of sheer grindcore verses with a big sing-along chorus.
 If it rolls, it rolls.

-- SPOIL ENGINE have been sharing the stage with iconic names such as Megadeth, Motorhead, Papa Roach, In Flames, Killswitch Engage, Prong and international appearances at After multiple international appearances on Wacken Open Air, Graspop, Pukkelpop and many others, tell us a couple of favorite ever on-stage moments.
+- SPOIL ENGINE have been sharing the stage with iconic names such as Megadeth, Motorhead, Papa Roach, In Flames, Killswitch Engage, Prong and multiple international appearances at Wacken Open Air, Graspop, Pukkelpop and many others, tell us a couple of favorite ever on-stage moments.

 Well, if you can play the largest metal festival both in Europe and Asia in the same year, then that definitely counts as a winner!
 A cool moment was also when we helped out Tommy Victor when touring together.
 His bass player Mike had to leave the tour for personal reasons so we helped out Tommy by each learning 4 Prong songs overnight and play a full set.
 Everybody happy!
 More recently, some great shows were Papa Roach and In Flames supports.
 All top notch bands and yet so friendly and almost humble.
 Great to experience this positivity on that level.